QubesOS/qubes-doc/user/downloading-installing-upgrading/supported-releases.md

 Qubes OS Project.
 [Whonix](https://www.whonix.org/wiki/Qubes) templates are supported by our partner, the [Whonix Project](https://www.whonix.org/).
-Qubes support for each template ends when that upstream release reaches end-of-life (EOL).
+Qubes support for each template ends when that upstream release reaches end-of-life (EOL), even if that release is included in the table below.
 Please see below for distribution-specific notes.

 It is the responsibility of each distribution to clearly notify its users in advance of its own EOL dates, and it is users' responsibility to heed these